SummaryRead the full fact sheet

 - lukewarm baths with baking soda or oatmeal added to the water – a cup of oatmeal can be put into an old, clean pair of panty hose, then tied and left in the bath while the water runs

-- cream, such as calamine lotion, to reduce the itching – if you have a skin problem like eczema, you may need to ask a health professional about other creams you can use
+- creams or lotions, such as calamine lotion, to reduce the itching – if you have a skin problem such as eczema, you may need to ask a health professional about other creams you can use

 - avoidance of salty or citrus foods

-- mittens to prevent scratching – can be worn by babies and young children.
+- wearing mittens to prevent scratching – these can be worn by babies and young children.

 Chickenpox and shingles

-As well as causing chickenpox, the VZV can cause shingles in some people who have had chickenpox.
+As well as causing chickenpox, the varicella-zoster virus can cause shingles in some people who have had chickenpox.
 Following an attack of chickenpox, the virus becomes latent (lies dormant) in nerve cells in the body.
-The dormant virus may reactivate and give rise to an attack of shingles later in life.
+The dormant virus may reactivate, causing shingles later in life.
 One in three adults will be affected in their lifetime.
 The incidence and severity increase with age.

-People who have never had chickenpox illness or been immunised against chickenpox can get chickenpox (not shingles) if they come into contact with the fluid in the blisters of a person with shingles.
+People who have never had the chickenpox illness or have never been immunised against chickenpox can get chickenpox (not shingles) if they come into contact with the fluid in the blisters of a person with shingles.

 Immunisation against chickenpox

 Immunisation against chickenpox can be achieved with either of two vaccines.
-The first is a combined immunisation containing vaccines against measles, mumps, rubella and varicella (MMRV).
-The second is the varicella vaccine (VV), which immunises only against chickenpox.
+The first is a combined vaccine containing components to protect against measles, mumps, rubella and varicella (MMRV).
+The second is the chickenpox (varicella) vaccine, which protects only against chickenpox.

-Protection against chickenpox is available free of charge under the National Immunisation Program Schedule.
-In Victoria, immunisation against chickenpox is free for children at 18 months – given as the combination MMRV vaccine.
+Protection against chickenpox is available free of charge under the .
+In Victoria, single-dose immunisation against chickenpox is free for children at 18 months – given as the combination MMRV vaccine.

 Pregnancy and chickenpox immunisation

-If you are not immune during pregnancy, you should avoid contact with people who have chickenpox and you should contact your doctor, midwife or hospital as soon as possible if you are exposed to anyone with chickenpox.
-You will be advised to have an injection of varicella zoster immune globulin (VZIG).
+If you are not immune and are pregnant, avoid contact with people who have chickenpox and contact your doctor, midwife or hospital as soon as possible if you are exposed to anyone with chickenpox.
+You will be advised to have an injection of varicella-zoster immunoglobulin (VZIG).

 Where to get help